108 Kalthur

 The village is near Hebri (about 5 km) and lies on the Hebri Brahmavar State Highway.

-A government run primary school up to 4th standard exists.
+A government-run primary school up to 4th standard exists.

 There are so many shops & milk dairy & restaurant also there.

 Santhekatte is the nearby centre where the government school up to 7th standard exists.
-Santekatte also has a cashew factory, a rice mill and a few shops, a post office, a farmers co-operative society, and a primary health centre.
+Santekatte also has a cashew factory, a rice mill, a few shops, a post office, a farmer's co-operative society, and a primary health centre.